-The term "branded content" is relatively new, so there are still many confusions around it and sometimes it is confused with other related techniques.
-Let's see what the differences are with conventional advertising, content marketing and product placement.
+The term "branded content" is relatively new, so there are still a lot of confusion around the term and sometimes it is confused with other related techniques.
+Let's see what the differences are with conventional advertising, content marketing, and product placement.

-- Does not focus on products and services.
+- Branded content does not focus on products and services.
 Although brand products can appear in the branded content, they are not the main focus nor are they directly talked about.
 Instead, the content is focused on the more abstract values and brand story.

-- It is not invasive.
-TV spots, or digital formats such as banners and pop-ups, are based on "plundering" the user so that they can dedicate their time and attention.
+- Branded content is not invasive.
+TV spots, or digital formats such as banners and pop-ups, are based on "plundering" the user so that they can steal their time and attention.
 On the other hand, branded content seeks for the user to consume it voluntarily.

 Content marketing is a broader concept.
-Content marketing is the strategy that encompasses all types of content created by the brand, whilst branded content would be a specific type of content.
+Content marketing is the strategy that encompasses all types of content created by the brand, while branded content would be a specific type of content within the overall strategy.

 Within a content marketing strategy there is room for many types of content that are not branded, for example, informative guides, video tutorials or testimonials.